-Potentially Significant Impact Less than Significant with Mitigation Less than Significant Impact No Impact Wc ould the project: a.
-Require or result in the relocation or construction of new or expanded water, wastewater treatment or storm water drainage, electric power, natural gas, or telecommunications facilities, the construction or relocation of which could cause significant environmental effects? oxtimes b.
+Mitigation Wo ould the project: a.
+Require or result in the relocation or construction of new or expanded water, wastewater treatment or storm water drainage, electric power, natural gas, or telecommunications facilities, the construction or relocation of which could cause significant environmental effects? b.
 Have sufficient water supplies available to serve the project and reasonably foreseeable future development during normal, dry, and multiple dry years?
 C. Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments? d.
-Generate solid waste in excess of State or local standards, or in excess of the capacity of local infrastructure, or otherwise impair the attainment of solid waste reduction goals? $\boxtimes$ e.
-Comply with federal, state, and local management and reduction statutes and regulations related to solid waste? $\boxtimes$ a.
-The project would improve traffic flow along Valley Boulevard and the I-605 interchange on- and off-ramps.
-The project would require the temporary relocation of one underground powerline and the permanent relocation of one gas distribution line.
-However, Caltrans and Metro would coordinate with the utility owners/operators to minimize the disruption to any utility service to ensure that project improvements would not adversely affect customer
+Generate solid waste in excess of State or local standards, or in excess of the capacity of local infrastructure, or otherwise impair the attainment of solid waste reduction goals? e.
+Comply with federal, state, and local management and reduction statutes and regulations related to solid waste?